Announcing The 2021 Ravinia Season!

 In addition to hosting the Chicago Symphony Orchestra for its annual residency, Ravinia is continuing its support of Chicago-area artists throughout the season, welcoming Chicago Sinfonietta, The Joffrey Ballet in its first return to the festival in over a decade, Chicago Jazz Orchestra Sextet, and NEXUS Chamber Music among other ensembles and soloists.

 Ticket sales for the 2021 season will be split into two halves.
-Tickets for concerts scheduled between July 1 and August 15 are available to donors on May 13 and go on sale to the general public on June 16.
+Tickets for concerts scheduled between July 1 and August 15 are available to donors on May 13 and go on sale to the general public at 9 a.m. on June 16.
 Tickets for concerts scheduled after August 15, are available to donors beginning June 18 and go on sale to the public on July 21, exclusively at Ravinia.org.

 Health and Wellness